Submissions

 Commentaries

-Commentaries are personal reflections addressing topics that would be of interest to Programmatic Perspectives audiences.
+Commentaries are essays addressing topics that would be of interest to Programmatic Perspectives audiences.
 Commentary pieces should use academic literature and/or personal experience in technical and scientific program administration to contextualize the topics.
 Commentaries may also be used to respond to previously-published articles in the journal.

 Length: 1,000-5,000 words exclusive of references